-This is standard anthology.
+This is standard a anthology.
 It is organized chronologically.
 The Presocratics are first, followed by the Sophists, Plato, and concluding with Aristotle.
-The selections are reasonable.
-It is a good choice for the student who does not have a deep interest in ancient philosophy and who does not wish to own complete works.
+The translations are modern, and the selections are reasonable.
+This anthology is a good choice for the student who wants modern translations but does not wish to own complete works.

 •Philosophy Before Socrates, Richard D. McKirahan, Jr.